 It’s vital to ensure you’re using trusted encryption technologies to secure your data in the cloud.
-Consider implementing a managed file transfer solution that protects folders with AES 256-bit encryption, as well as encrypts file transfers over AS2, FTPS, HTTPS, SFTP, and SCP protocols using SSL and SSH.
-Enterprise managed file transfer solutions, like GoAnywhere MFT, offer a FIPS 140-2 Compliance Mode for organizations who must use FIPS 140-2 compliant ciphers for their encryption processes.
+Consider implementing a secure cloud file transfer or managed file transfer (MFT) solution that protects folders with AES 256-bit encryption, as well as encrypts file transfers over AS2, FTPS, HTTPS, SFTP, and SCP protocols using SSL and SSH.
+Enterprise MFT solutions, like GoAnywhere MFT, offer a FIPS 140-2 Compliance Mode for organizations who must use FIPS 140-2 compliant ciphers for their encryption processes.

 You already know you should encrypt your files in transit and at rest.
 But did you know you should also use SQL data encryption for the cloud?
 SQL data encryption protects your entire database, any backups you have, and logs with sensitive information.